Interns: Vida Chechman, Michaela Tyus

 This video shows some of the highlights of our Youth Justice Summit event, from the keynote speakers to the breakout sessions, the restorative circles, and the Packaging Peace Process.

 In the end, this Thread exceeded any and all expectations.
 Seeing the impact we had on their lives and hearing the thankfulness and pride in their voices was beyond anything we had ever imagined.
-We were in shock at how much our Volunteers appreciated and valued their time with SFI and would choose to do it all over again in a heartbeat.
+We were in shock at how much our Youth Peace Leaders appreciated and valued their time with SFI and would choose to do it all over again in a heartbeat.
 This touched our hearts more than any project or conference; they were truly the fire of our Thread.